Mercy Health Student Heart Screenings

-Mercy Health's High School Student Heart Screenings attempt to identify any pre-existing heart conditions that could potentially increase a student's risk of complications during vigorous physical activity and/or athletic competition.
-High School Student Heart Screenings are simple a five-step process to determine each child's risk level.
+Mercy Health's Student Heart Screenings attempt to identify any pre-existing heart conditions that could potentially increase a student's risk during vigorous physical activity and/or athletic competition.
+High School Student Heart Screenings are a simple five-step process to determine each child's risk level.
 Your child's records will be reviewed by a cardiologist within a few days.
-Within 10 days, you will receive either a letter indicating your child is at low risk for heart conditions or a request for a follow up visit with a physician.
+Within 10 days, you will receive either a letter indicating your child is at low risk for heart conditions or will request a follow up visit with a physician.

-Mercy Health High School Student Heart Screenings are free and open to any High School student.
+Mercy Health Student Heart Screenings are FREE and open to any High School student.
 Each student must have a parent or guardian's consent to undergo the screening.
-The student must be in 9th, 10th, 11th, or 12th grade and born between January 1, 1996 and December 31, 2001.
+The student must be in 9th, 10th, 11th, or 12th grade or be entering 9th grade in the Fall of 2016.

-The heart screening is completed in approximately 15 minutes and will consist of the following:
+The FREE heart screening is completed in approximately 15 minutes and will consist of the following:

 - Station 1: Check in